Bring on 2022!!

 A famous internet quote likely misattributed to Einstein states that, “Insanity is doing the same thing over and over again and expecting different results.”
 Many triathletes are creatures of habit and in some cases follow the same training plan year after year with the same races and sometimes even the exact same workouts for any given day on the calendar.
 I applaud your consistency which has probably led to some successes, but that pattern might also lead to staleness or a decline in effectiveness.
 Don’t scrap everything altogether, but you have probably fallen into a rut of reinforcing your strengths and neglecting some types of training that might be a good stimulus for you.

 If you have failed to excel with consistent training, then you probably need to try something new.
 However, we often find athletes who have been successful and decide to totally change up their plan often end up disappointed.
 Instead of giving a previously successful plan a complete face lift, make minor changes that focus on just a few areas where you feel you need or can make improvements.
+Maybe it’s as simple as adding(or actually doing) your strength routines consistently this year.

 Be careful about always following the trends